AshKyd/briscycle/site/moreton-bay/gateway-bridge-cycleway/index.md

 Kingsford Smith Drive is an industrial zone so there are a lot of trucks.
 Nevertheless there is green paint on the road so you can cycle on-road all the way to the Portside precinct where you can join up with the off-road cycleway along the remanider of Kingsford Smith Drive.

 On the south side of the bridge is a downhill chicane that takes you to Murrarie Recreation Hub where you can enjoy the river, do some fishing, or grab a beer at the pub if that's more your style.
 You can also get through to Murrarie Station on-road with painted bike lanes.

+## Sir Leo Hielscher

+The name of the Gateway Bridge was changed to the Sir Leo Hielscher Bridges when the second bridge opened in 2010.

+Sir Leo Arthur Hielscher is a prominent Queensland figure.
+Now retired, he had more than fifty years' experience in government, the banking and finance industry, domestic and global financial markets, superannuation industry, and as an independent Company Director.
+He is acclaimed as one of the key figures responsible for transforming Queensland's economy in the late 20th century and early 21st century.